-Stocks seek direction ahead of Trump-Biden debate
+Stocks slide ahead of Trump-Biden debate

 |SPDR SERIES TRUST SPDR S&P HOMEBUILDERS ETF

-September consumer confidence data is slated to be released at 10 a.m., with investors looking for a reading of 88.5, up from 84.8 in the prior month.

-European markets were also slightly lower in mid-Tuesday trading, with the FTSE 100 and DAX both declining approximately 0.6%.
+European markets were lower in Tuesday trading, with the FTSE 100 and DAX closing lower by 0.4%.

 CLICK HERE TO READ MORE ON FOX BUSINESS